GET THE 411…

 ROB SALKOWITZ | CONTRIBUTOR

 An urban crime drama set in a super-stylized vision of New York, Tephlon Funk follows 14 year-old Inez Jozlyn from Queens, who dreams of a life beyond her gang and drug-infested community.
-Tephlon Funk combines the aesthetics of Japanese-style comics (manga) with hip hop sensibilities, with a dose of 70’s-era Blaxploitation cinema for flavor.
+Tephlon Funk combines the aesthetics of Japanese-style comics (manga) with hip-hop sensibilities, with a dose of 70’s-era Blaxploitation cinema for flavor.

 EVAN NARCISSE | AUTHOR

 Let’s say you’ve been yearning for a hip-hop manga inspired by Nas’ seminal album Illmatic.
 Tephlon Funk might be just what you’re looking for.
 The demo sample makes it feel like a classic rap narrative told in dramatic, decompressed Japanese comics style.
+Check out their Kickstarter to see how you can help the creators make Tephlon Funk happen.

 TIP JORDAN | CONTRIBUTOR